c0y01202/book-search-engine/README.md

 ## Summary

 This project utilized three directories for both front-end and back-end sides of a web application using React.
 A user can sign up and log in for an account, or simply search for books using the Google Book API.
-Both client and server directories were refactored and tested with Apollo Graphyql.
-After testing the application was then launched to Heroku and AtlasDB.
+Both client and server directories were refactored and tested with Apollo Graphql.
+After testing, the application was then launched to Heroku and AtlasDB.
 The application required use of the Apollo server and the creation of resolvers.
 Mutations were then added along with a JWT to authorize users.
 React Router was then setup on the files in the pages directory.
 Finally front-end user authentication was developed with user-based mutations and user-contextualized data.

 ## Dependencies